 How to Prepare for the New Brunswick SAFE Home Assessment Without Failing

 The most reliable way to prepare for the New Brunswick SAFE home assessment is to walk through every room in your home with a tape measure before the social worker arrives.
-The SAFE (Structured Analysis Family Evaluation) assessment includes specific physical requirements drawn from the Child and Youth Social Services Regulation (2024-6) — bedroom square footage minimums, egress window compliance, pool fencing heights, fire safety equipment placement — that are not explained anywhere in DSD's public-facing materials.
+The SAFE (Structured Analysis Family Evaluation) assessment includes specific physical requirements drawn from the Child and Youth Social Services Regulation (2024-6) — bedroom square footage minimums, egress window compliance, pool fencing heights, fire safety equipment placement — that are not fully explained in DSD's public-facing materials.
 Most people who fail or receive conditional approvals do so on physical specifications they simply didn't know existed, not because their home was genuinely unsafe.

 What the SAFE Assessment Actually Is